 The riverside town of Tarascon exudes a charming medieval character.

 Day 14 | Tarascon > Nice Highlights:

-After breakfast, disembark your Scenic Space-Ship and travel to Nice, on the shores of the Mediterranean Sea, where you’ll spend two relaxing days at your hotel and get to explore the charming Cote d’Azur region.
+After breakfast, disembark your Scenic Space-Ship and travel to Nice, on the shores of the Mediterranean Sea, where you’ll spend two relaxing days at a magnificent property, and get to explore the charming Côte d’Azur region.

 Day 15 | Monte Carlo Highlights:

 With her beautiful old town and picturesque seaside promenade, Nice will delight and surprise you.
 Enjoy a little free time there before taking a scenic journey to neighbouring Monte Carlo in Monaco.
 Here you’ll visit the Prince’s Palace of Monaco, which includes entry to the Palace State Apartments with its wonderfully ornate furnishings and elaborate décor.

 Day 16 | Nice > Rapallo Highlights: